 View Template →Regular check-ins on collaboration health.
 Detect drift before it breaks.

-View Template →Governance templates optimized for Claude Cowork filesystem access.
+View Template →Governance templates optimised for Claude Cowork filesystem access.

 This work exists because I ran into the same problem everyone does — AI collaboration that breaks after the first week.

-Instead of accepting it as a limitation, I spent 18 months systematically developing solutions.
-Working with a frontier language model across finance, research, writing, and planning, I documented every failure mode and every repair pattern.
+Instead of accepting it as a limitation, I spent 18 months systematically working on solutions.
+Working with a frontier language model across finance, research, writing, and planning, I documented every failure mode and every repair pattern that emerged.

 What emerged wasn't theory — it was a practical operating system for making AI collaboration actually reliable.
 The Control Stack.
 Running Documents.
 Step Mode.
 Error Recovery.
-All of it came from real breakdowns and real fixes.
+Every protocol came from a real breakdown and a real fix.

-Whether you're struggling with AI reliability, interested in implementing LC-OS, or want to discuss the research — I'd love to hear from you.
+Whether you're struggling with AI reliability, interested in implementing LC-OS, want to discuss the research, or are a journalist or researcher — I'd love to hear from you.